From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 I’m just a regular stay-at-home mom with a regular toddler boy.
 He loves to run, play in dirt, chew on sticks, and laugh.

 Turns out, he also loves to bite.

-At first, we thought it was just a regular toddler biting issue that would pass in no time at all.
+At first, we thought it was just a regular biting issue that would pass in no time at all.
 We did all the right things that all the parenting experts recommended: saying no, teaching consequences, comforting the victim, offering other acceptable ways to bite or chew, and so much more.

-No matter your struggle, you try to do all the right things to teach and guide your toddler towards positive behavior.
+No matter your struggle, you try to do all the right things to teach and guide your child towards positive behavior.
 You stay up late Googling solutions.
 You try to stay patient.
 You aim for consistency.